 In accordance with Title 17 of the California Administrative Code, backflow prevention devices to protect the District distribution system from possible contamination will be owned and maintained by the District.
 The device will be located at the service connections.
 The type of protection that shall be required to prevent backflow into the public water supply shall be commensurate with the degree of hazard that exists on the customer premises.
 The type of protective device that will be required (listed in an increasing level of protection) includes: Double check Valve Assembly-(DC), Reduced Pressure Principle Backflow Prevention Device-(RP) and an Air gap Separation-(AG).
-The customer may choose a higher level of protection than required by FPUD.
-The minimum types of backflow protection required to protect the public water supply, at the water user's meter connection to the property with various degrees of hazard, are listed below.
+The customer may choose a higher level of protect the public water supply, at the water user's meter connection to the property with various degrees of hazard, are listed below.
 Situations not covered in the listed below shall be evaluated on a case-by-case basis and the appropriate backflow protection shall be determined by FPUD.